samcolby/react-native-ms-adal/README.md

 It provides all the basic authentication functions and keychain stuff as per the original cordova library.

+See the [Microsoft Azure Active Directory Authentication Library (ADAL) for iOS and OSX](https://github.com/AzureAD/azure-activedirectory-library-for-objc) for full instructions on how to configure the keychain etc in xcode.

+See the [Microsoft Azure Active Directory Authentication Library (ADAL) for Android](https://github.com/AzureAD/azure-activedirectory-library-for-android) for full instructions on how to configure necessary permissions in Android.

 Hopefully Microsoft will release an official version soon.

 ## Prerequisites